This article describes the basics of the financial section of the Portfolio Designer view in Meisterplan.

 Overview of the Financial Section

-When using financial values, the financial section will be displayed in the Portfolio Designer view.
+If you're using financial values, the financial section will be displayed in the Portfolio Designer view.
 To hide the financial section you need to delete all financial values in Meisterplan.

-Up to four figures will display the costs (first three columns) and benefits (last column) of all projects in the active portfolio (project costs and benefits come from allocations of roles and resources and financial events.
+Up to four figures will display the sum of costs (first three columns) and benefits (last column) of all projects in the active portfolio (project costs and benefits come from allocations of roles and resources, as well as from financial events).
 If cost budgets or benefit targets have been entered for the active portfolio, those will also be displayed.

-You may select the financial figures to display and the scaling of cost and benefit columns in the Settings for the Portfolio Designer view (see the Portfolio Designer Settings article for details).
+You may select which financial figures to display as well as the scaling of cost and benefit columns in Settings for the Portfolio Designer view (see the Portfolio Designer Settings article for details).

 Displayed Financial Figures